buildbarn/go-xdr/README.md

 in [RFC 7531](https://datatracker.ietf.org/doc/html/rfc7531).

-This repository provides a compiler that is capable of converting the XDR description of NFSv4 to Go code.
+This repository provides a compiler that is capable of converting the XDR description of NFSv4, and other protocols, to Go code.
 For each data type in the XDR description, a Go language equivalent is created.
 Each data type in Go implements the `io.ReaderFrom` and `io.WriterTo` interfaces, allowing instances of the data type to be deserialized and serialized, respectively.

 Furthermore, the XDR to Go compiler is capable of emitting interfaces for ONC RPCv2 ("Sun RPC") program definitions, as described in